Andela-thomas/String-class/README.md

 1. ######  Method _`hasVowels()`._

-    This method can be used to check if a string has vowels, it will return a boolean Datatype of true if vowels exists and false if they dont.
+    This method can be used to check if a string has vowels, It will return a boolean datatype of true if vowels exists and false if they dont.
     ``` JavaScript
         var feeling = "This is the best day ever",
             random = "sphynx";